altmp/altv-docs-gta/articles/snippets/request-model.md

 You need to request some models per natives, before using them.
 Because natives are non-blocking methods and the game wouldn't wait until the model has been loaded from disk, you need to call them as a async method.
 Here you can find an example, written in JavaScript how to load them correctly.

+> [!NOTE]
+> If you need to load model for ped, vehicle or object consider using [LocalVehicle](https://docs.altv.mp/js/api/alt-client.LocalVehicle.html), [LocalPed](https://docs.altv.mp/js/api/alt-client.LocalPed.html) or [LocalObject](https://docs.altv.mp/js/api/alt-client.LocalObject.html) API, these classes load the model under the hood for you.

 # Example

 ## Usage of RequestModel Method